 Frequently, many people are invited to a meeting who have nothing to do with the topic or are only marginally concerned to stress the importance of a project or to show special appreciation to you as a foreign guest.
 Many means a lot, is the motto.

 Running the meeting

-In many places it is expected that the highest-ranking guest will also say some words of greeting and honors the meeting at the end with a short speech of thanks.
+In many places, it is expected that the highest-ranking guest will also say some words of greeting and honours the meeting at the end with a short speech of thanks.

 Who does the talking?

 Apart from that only subject matter experts should speak in a meeting.
 In China, it is important that always persons of comparable levels in the hierarchy talk to each other.
 As a director or a high-ranking manager, you will lose respect if you communicate with Chinese on a lower level.

 The moderator decides which expert speaks when.
 It is not common to speak up on your own initiative